-The Beetle has been since the Jurassic period, a re-design in 1998 sparked renewed interest, its retro lines weren’t to all tastes and after a brief hiatus during 2010 VW introduced another re-design in 2011.
-The latest generation Beetle went on sale in the UK in late 2011 and the cabriolet joined the ranks in mid 2013.
-The Beetle Cabriolet features the same turbo charged engine range found in the coupe version, three petrol engines and two diesels and comes with three trim levels.
+The Beetle has been around since the Jurassic period, a re-design in 1998 sparked renewed interest, its retro lines weren’t to all tastes and after a brief hiatus in 2010, VW introduced another re-design in 2011.
+The latest generation Beetle went on sale in the UK in late 2011 and the cabriolet joined the ranks in mid-2013.
+The Beetle Cabriolet features the same turbocharged engine range found in the coupe version, three petrol engines and two types of diesel and comes with three trim levels.
 Features such as Air/Con, Dab Radio, remote central locking are standard, extras like Sat/Nav are a cost option.

 The Beetle Cabriolet features three special edition models 50’s/60s/ and 70’s Edition which sit on 18-inch alloys, a 400W audio system co-developed with legendary guitar makers, Fender, is also included.
-That’s all great but what is the Beetle Cabriolet like live with?.
-Lets start with the exterior design, VW say its wider, longer and lower than the previous generation.
+That’s all great but what is the Beetle Cabriolet like to live with?.
+Let’s start with the exterior design, VW says it’s wider, longer, and lower than the previous generation.
 Visually it works much better than its predecessor ever did, it appeals to both sexes indeed it is probably the first bi-sexual car ever designed.

-But the interior disappointed somewhat, I like the actual interior design, its typically Germanic, in your face without being in your face.
-I like the exposed metal effect finish that harks back to a cost trimming past, I mean heritage.
+But the interior disappointed me somewhat, I like the actual interior design, it’s typically Germanic, in your face without being in your face.
+I like the exposed metal effect finish that harks back to a cost-trimming past, I mean heritage.
 But the plasticky nature of the majority of surface materials felt cheap and a slight wobble on the center console seemed a bit sloppy by VW standards.